SteveDunn/steve-dunn-blog/posts/2018/01/05/timelapse-video-of-writing-a-win2d-game-for-the-microsoft-store.md

 ---
-title: 'Timelapse video of writing a Win2D game for the Microsoft Store'
+title: Timelapse video of writing a Win2D game for the Microsoft Store
 date: '2018-01-05T08:44:49+00:00'
 status: publish